maxbetjes/maxbetjes.github.io/installation.md

 ```

 ## Custom
 Users can use the package to set up their own model by creating their a new gfrd-file.
-This can be from scratch, or copy one of the samples as a starting point.
-See [documentation](https://github.com/gfrd/moderen_egfrd/doc/notes on model-files).
+This can be from scratch or copy one of the samples as a starting point.
+See [documentation](https://github.com/gfrd/modern_egfrd/blob/master/doc/notes%20on%20model-files.txt).

 ```
 .\RunGfrd user-file.gfrd
 ```

 When the model-language is too restricted or you're just more confident writing C++ code, it is also possible to do just that.
-As an staring point the [SimCustom.hpp](https://github.com/gfrd/moderen_egfrd/src/RunGfrd/SimCustom.hpp) is your place.
+As an staring point the [SimCustom.hpp](https://github.com/gfrd/modern_egfrd/blob/master/src/RunGfrd/SimCustom.hpp) is your place.
 To start you custom simulator type:

 ```
 .\RunGfrd --custom